-That’s what we’re asking everyone in Lucas County – including those involved in Healthy Lucas County – to take as we work to improve our community’s overall health.
+That’s what we’re asking everyone in Lucas County – including those involved in the Healthy Lucas County coalition – to take as we work to improve our community’s overall health.
 Heart disease and cancer are by far the leading causes of death in Lucas County, and both can be prevented by taking some of the same steps.

 Watch sodium.
 The vast majority of American adults eat more sodium than they need, and more than 75% comes from restaurant, prepackaged and processed foods, according to the CDC.
 Start making more meals from scratch and watching both menus and labels so your sodium intake is less than 2,300 mg a day.
 It should be less than 1,500 mg a day if you’re African American; have high blood pressure, diabetes or chronic kidney disease; or are at least 51 years old.

 Stop smoking.
 Overall, 15% of Lucas County adults smoked, and 21% of African Americans and 27% of those making less than $25,000 a year did, according to the latest assessment.
 Not only is it good for your health to quit smoking, but it will benefit your loved ones, neighbors and others to not be around secondhand smoke.
 Plus, if you’re not buying cigarettes, you have more money to buy nutritious food, join a gym or make other investments in your health.
 Please call the Toledo-Lucas County Health Department at 419-213-2445 for information on smoking cessation classes.

 Visit providers.
 Make regular visits to your healthcare providers and get recommended tests, screenings and exams.
 That will help determine whether you have diabetes, high blood pressure, heart disease, cancer or other illnesses that need treatment.
 If you’re a low-income Lucas County resident without a healthcare provider, please call 419-842-0800 to get help from Toledo/Lucas County CareNet or the Northwest Ohio Pathways HUB.